Comments

 5/8 - Trump - White House - “I feel about vaccines like I feel about tests.
 This is going to go away without a vaccine, it’s gonna go away, and we’re not going to see it again, hopefully.”

-5/14 - Trump, Allentown, PA - “When you test, you have a case.
+5/14 - Trump - Allentown, PA - “When you test, you have a case.
 When you test, you find something is wrong with people.
 If we didn’t do any testing, we would have very few cases.”

 5/15 - U.S. confirmed COVID 19 cases -1,480,936 (highest in world) Deaths 88,309 ( highest in world) Death % - 5.96%